ibm-js/deliteful/docs/LinearLayout.md

 ### Security

-This widget as no specific security concern.
-Refers to `delite/Widget` documentation for general security advices on this base class that `deliteful/LinearLayout` is using.
+This widget has no specific security concern.
+Refer to `delite/Widget` documentation for general security advice on this base class that `deliteful/LinearLayout` is using.

 ### Browser Support